 - Stress-induced parafunction such as tooth clenching, grinding or tapping.

-- Restrictive anterior bite position (upper front teeth that do not allow the lower jaw to position itselfforward enough) as is seen in a deep bite, retruded upper incisors or mandibular skeletal hyperplasia.
+- Restrictive anterior bite position (upper front teeth that do not allow the lower jaw to position itself forward enough) as is seen in a deep bite, retruded upper incisors, or mandibular skeletal hyperplasia.

 - Excessive horizontal overjet (upper front teeth that are more than 6mm away from lower front teeth).

-Infectious arthritis such as Lyme disease, sexually transmitted disease, gonococcal arthritis and Chlamydia trachomatis.
+Infectious arthritis such as Lyme disease, sexually transmitted disease, gonococcal arthritis, and Chlamydia trachomatis.

 What About Bite Correction Or Surgery?

-Surgical options such as arthroscopy and open joint repair restructuring are sometimes needed, but are reserved for severe cases.
+Surgical options such as arthroscopy and open joint repair restructuring are sometimes needed but are reserved for severe cases.
 Dr.Van Stralen always considers conservative treatment modes first.